babbling-brook/streambed/protected/documentation/FrameworkOverview.md

 /themes/[theme-name]/views          // Theme views.
 If the path and filename match a base view file
                                     // then the base file is not included.

 /index.php                          // Bootstrap script.
-The is the access point for all server side code.
+The access point for all server side code.
 ```